KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figcaption><em>Translucent sphere with varying roughness.
 From left to right: 0.0, 0.2, 0.4.</em></figcaption>
 </figure>

-For best results, we recommend using translucency in case the medium exhibits strong subsurface scattering (small scattering distance, high subsurface color).
-Real-time implementations may use translucency as a cue to switch to approximations for subsurface scattering that work well for materials like skin or candle wax.
-For these dense materials, the visual difference between transmission and translucency is small, as the path a light travels is dominated by volume scattering.
+For best results, we recommend using `KHR_materials_translucency` instead of `KHR_materials_transmission` in case the medium exhibits strong subsurface scattering (small scattering distance, high subsurface color).
+Examples for these dense materials are skin or candle wax.
+The visual difference between translucency and transmission is small in this case, as the path a light travels is dominated by volume scattering.
 The scattering interaction at the volume boundary has only a small effect on the final result.

-In some cases it might even be possible to fake subsurface scattering with translucency and a thin-walled material.
+The benefit of using translucency is that it signals the renderer that a material is dense, without the need to analyze geometry and attenuation distance.
+Typically, the size of the volume in relation to the scattering coefficient determines the density of the object.
+A tiny object with low scattering coefficient may appear transparent, but increasing the size of the object will make it appear denser, although the scattering coefficient stays the same.
+If translucency is used instead of highly glossy transmission, the material appears to be translucent independent of its size.

+Consequently, renderers may use translucency as a cue to switch to diffusion approximation instead of random walk subsurface scattering.
+Diffusion approximation gives results that are very close to ground-truth for dense materials, but can be much faster.
+This is crucial for real-time implementations (which cannot do random walk), but also beneficial for offline rendering.
+[Christensen and Burley (2015)](#ChristensenBurley2015) show how to map the physical parameters for attenuation and subsurface scattering to an appropriate reflectance profile for diffusion approximation and compare results between approximation and ground-truth random walk.
+[Jimenez et al. (2015)](#Jimenez2015) present a method to render reflectance profiles in real-time by approximating the profile with a separable kernel.

 <figure style="text-align:center">
 <img src="./figures/transmission-translucency.png"/>